How should parents who can't find formula feed their babies?

 Look for samples at your pediatrician's office

-Most pediatricians' offices stock samples that can tide parents over for a short period of time until stores are able to restock.
-Also ask your pediatrician about European formulas that may be similar to an unavailable product in the U.S.
+Most pediatricians' offices stock formula samples that can tide parents over for a short period of time until stores are able to restock.
+Also ask your pediatrician about European formulas that may be similar to a product that is temporarily unavailable in the U.S.

 Buy store-brand products